 Share this post

-- Tags: available paintings, behind the scenes, Commissioned Painting, glass pendants, motherhood calendar, motherhood paintings, painting process, paintings of family
+- Tags: art pendants, available paintings, behind the scenes, custom family art, motherhood calendar, motherhood paintings, painting process, paintings of family, wearable art